8 Must-Dos in Zion National Park

 #4: Trek the Canyon Overlook Trail

 Hike the fun, easy 1-mile round trip Canyon Overlook Trail for a breathtaking full view of Zion Canyon (parking lot on the east side of the tunnel).
-The trail is unique with metal bridges, and watch your head on the overhangs.
+The trail is unique, featuring metal bridges, and be mindful of your head on the overhangs.

 #6: Rent an eBike and see the Zion Canyon

 During peak season, private vehicles are not allowed on the Scenic Road (free shuttles are used for transportation).
-Even though no cars are allowed, it is open to bicycles and is a tranquil and convenient bike ride!
+Although no cars are allowed, it is open to bicycles and offers a tranquil and convenient bike ride.
 Local rentals include Zion Guru eBike Rental and Outta Here eBike.
 Stops include Hanging Gardens at the Weeping Rock, The Grotto for a hike to Scouts Landing or Angels Landing; the last stop is Virgin River and the entrance to The Narrows.

 #7: Hike to Scout Lookout or Angel’s Landing